uiano/storm_rme/README.md

 - Training and testing data are available inside folder `data`.
 We will work with three datasets, referred to as USRP, Gradiant, and ray-tracing; for more information, see ["Radio Map Estimation: Empirical Validation and Analysis"](https://arxiv.org/pdf/2310.11036).

+## Set up
+After cloning the repository, do the following steps.
+1. Install gsim:
+    `git submodule`
+    `git submodule update`
+    `bash gsim/install.sh`

+2. In `gsim_conf.py`, change `module_name = "experiments.example_experiments"` to `module_name = "experiments.transformer_experiments"`.

+3. An experiment, e.g. `experiment_1000` can be run as follows:
+    `python run_experiment 1000`

-- The following folders contain the trained weights for the benchmark estimators.
-The folders should be downloaded to `output/trained_estimators`:
+4. This step is optional as it is to download the trained weights for the benchmark estimators.
+The following folders should be downloaded to `output/trained_estimators`:
     - USRP: [Updating link]()
     - Gradiant: [Updating link]()
     - Ray-tracing: [Updating link]()

-## Set up

 ## Radio map estimation
 1. Create training datasets: